 Recommendation The company complies Comments 1.
-The Danish Bankers Association recommends hat the members respond to all the recommendations of the Committee on Corporate Governance. • 2.
-The Danish Bankers Association recommends that the members prepare and publish a code of conduct describing the company's core values and the conduct desired in terms of the company's management and operations. • Danske Bank's Code of Conduct adheres to Section 70a of the Danish Financial Business Act and the Executive Order on Policy on Sound Business Culture in Financial Institutions and is available at danskebank.com.
-3. The Danish Bankers Association recommends that the members use a well-described, structured process when recruiting candidates for the board of directors and possibly bring in external expertise. • 4.
-The Danish Bankers Association recommends that those members whose articles of association contain provisions determining that board members may only be elected from a limited group of individuals explain the background to these restrictions. • Danske Bank's Articles of Association contain no such limitations.
-5. The Danish Bankers Association recommends that board members embark on a training programme in banking operations as soon as possible and at the latest six months after joining the board, unless the board member concerned already possesses up-to-date, special banking skills.
-The programme should reflect the company's size, business model and complexity. • Danske Bank has a comprehensive induction programme covering bank operations and it holds individual follow-up meetings with key executives on selected topics of particular importance or interest to new Board members.
-Additionally, new Board members will have to complete a mandatory introduction course required by law unless the Danish FSA has provided dispensation.
-6. The Danish Bankers Association recommends that the members of a board of directors continuously receive skills development opportunities as relevant for their board duties.
-The topics and scope should be adapted to the company's size, business model and complexity. • Board training is conducted regularly based on a schedule determined for each calendar year.
-7. The Danish Bankers Association recommends that each individual board member undertakes an evaluation of his or her work for the board.
+The Danish Bankers Association recommends that the members respond to all the recommendations of the Committee on Corporate Governance. • 2.
+The Danish Bankers Association recommends that the members prepare and publish a code of conduct describing the company's core values and the conduct desired in terms of the company's management and operations. • 3.
+The Danish Bankers Association recommends that the members use a well-described, structured process when recruiting candidates for the board of directors and possibly bring in external expertise. • 4.
+The Danish Bankers Association recommends that those members whose articles of association contain provisions determining that board members may only be elected from a limited group of individuals explain the background to these restrictions. • 5.
+The Danish Bankers Association recommends that board members embark on a training programme in banking operations as soon as possible and at the latest six months after joining the board, unless the board member concerned already possesses up-to-date, special banking skills.
+The programme should reflect the company's size, business model and complexity. • 6.
+The Danish Bankers Association recommends that the members of a board of directors continuously receive skills development opportunities as relevant for their board duties.
+The topics and scope should be adapted to the company's size, business model and complexity. • 7.
+The Danish Bankers Association recommends that each individual board member undertakes an evaluation of his or her work for the board.
 As part of the evaluation, each board member must fill in an evaluation form referring to both management and technical banking matters. •

 Recommendation The company complies Comments 8.
 The Danish Bankers Association recommends that relevant experts be involved in the cooperation with the board of directors, including participation in meetings of the board of directors when particularly complex issues are to be discussed. • 9.
 The Danish Bankers Association recommends that the cooperation between the executive board and the board of directors be discussed at least once a year, without the presence of the executive board. • 10.
 The Danish Bankers Association recommends that an overview of the participation of the members of the board of directors in board and committee meetings be published on the members' website or similar. • 11.
-The Danish Bankers Association recommends that the members consider and explain whether the rules set out in the Danish Financial Business Act (lov om finansiel virksomhed) regarding a cap on number of executive positions are relevant for the members. • Danske Bank is a Systemically Important Financial Institution ("SIFI") and thereby subject to the rules regarding limitations on the number of directorships.
-12. The Danish Bankers Association recommends that the members focus on the role of the external auditor and the quality of its audit work.
+The Danish Bankers Association recommends that the members consider and explain whether the rules set out in the Danish Financial Business Act (lov om finansiel virksomhed) regarding a cap on number of executive positions are relevant for the members. • 12.
+The Danish Bankers Association recommends that the members focus on the role of the external auditor and the quality of its audit work.
 Among other things, members should set requirements for the composition of the teams used by external auditors to ensure that a team includes at least two experienced auditors with additional areas of expertise.
 To be considered an experienced auditor, an auditor must have completed supplementary training aimed at the banking sector and participated in the audit of a commercial bank, savings bank or cooperative bank for at least three years. •